Sepp Kuss

 Born in Durango, Colorado, Kuss started as a mountain biker and won three collegiate national championships at the University of Colorado Boulder.
 After transitioning to road cycling in 2016, Kuss progressed from amateur races to the WorldTour within two years, establishing himself as a climbing specialist.
 Media outlets have described Kuss as a "super-domestique" for his support of team leaders Primož Roglič and Jonas Vingegaard in winning a combined six Grand Tours.
-Kuss won individual stages at the Tour de France (2021) and Vuelta a España (2019, 2023) as well as the general classification at the 2018 Tour of Utah and 2024 Vuelta a Burgos.
+Kuss won individual stages at the Tour de France (2021), Giro d'Italia (2026), and Vuelta a España (2019, 2023) as well as the general classification at the 2018 Tour of Utah and 2024 Vuelta a Burgos.
 His 2023 Vuelta victory completed Team Jumbo-Visma's unprecedented sweep of all three Grand Tours in a single season.

 Early life and background

-Sepp Kuss was born on September 13, 1994 in Durango, Colorado to parents Adolph and Sabina Kuss.
+Sepp Kuss was born on September 13, 1994, in Durango, Colorado to parents Adolph and Sabina Kuss.
 Adolph was the coach of the United States Ski Team from 1963 to 1972, and a professor of exercise science at Fort Lewis College.
 A significant figure in developing the outdoor sports reputation of Durango, he was inducted into the Colorado Snowsports Hall of Fame in 1990.
 His mother Sabina also taught Nordic skiing.

 Kuss excelled in many outdoor sports as a child, including trail running, skiing, and whitewater kayaking.
 His favorite sport as a child was ice hockey.
 In fourth grade, his parents enrolled him in Durango Devo, a youth mountain bike program that has produced other significant cyclists such as Howard Grotts, an Olympian in 2016, and Christopher Blevins, winner of the short track event at the 2021 UCI Mountain Bike World Championships.
 Kuss committed to cycling as his primary sport during his senior year of high school.